ashley-koh/lane-detection/README.md

 # Lane Detection

-A lightweight lane detection system for robotic cars running on NVIDIA Jetson.
+A lightweight lane detection system for robotic cars running on NVIDIA Jetson or Apple Silicon.
 The model outputs a lane offset value (-1 to 1) that can be used for steering control.

 ## Features